Applicants must be Experienced Researchers as per the Marie Skłodowska-Curie actions definition:

 Please note that:Full-time equivalent research experience is measured from the date when the researcher obtained the degree entitling him/her to embark on a doctorate; even if a doctorate was never started or envisaged.
-The deadline for the first call for proposals is 22nd February 2018.
+The deadline for the 2nd call for proposals is 21st September 2018.
 Applicants whose first language is not English will be required to provide evidence of their proficiency in the English language.

 Transnational Mobility Requirements

 Applicants must comply with the programme’s transnational mobility requirements:

 - Applicants may not have resided or carried out their main activity (e.g. work, study) in the Republic of Ireland for more than 12 months in the 3 years immediately prior to the call deadline.